Maerih/Bug-Tracker/README.md

-# Django Bug Tracker Website
+# Django Bug Tracker Website.

 A project that allows users and developers to track bugs in various projects.